ENG517/Procedure/Chowdhurynn/p-kardiacapp-review-health-summarys.md

-# Setting up Your Kardia ECG App Profile
+# Preparing Your ECG Data for Telehealth Appointments

-You can set up a Kardia app profile to monitor your heart rhythm and share data with your healthcare provider.
+You can review your ECG monitoring data and prepare comprehensive reports for your upcoming telehealth appointment with your cardiologist.

 > **Who can use this App?**
 >